Max-Manning/passiveRadar/README.md

 ## Recording Your Own Data
 To record passive radar data you will need a software defined radio with at least 2 coherent input channels.
 By far the cheapest way to do this is to use a pair of RTL-SDR dongles [modified to share a clock](http://kaira.sgo.fi/2013/09/16-dual-channel-coherent-digital.html).
-Other SDR platforms with multiple receive channels will also work, eg. LimeSDR, BladeRF 2.0 Micro, or USRP B210.
+Other SDR platforms with multiple receive channels will also work, eg. KerberosSDR, LimeSDR, BladeRF 2.0 Micro, or USRP B210.

 If you use RTL-SDR dongles, the gnuradio flow chart shown below is a convenient way to record data.